jackfoxy/urQL/docs/01-preliminaries.md

 The Urbit RDBMS, Obelisk, consists of:

 1. A scripting language, urQL, and parser.
-2. A a database engine, Obelisk.
+2. A database engine, Obelisk.
 3. A front-end agent app using the parser and Obelisk APIs. (currently does not exist)

 The scripting language, _urQL_, is a derivation of SQL with significant variations.